List of settlements in Lancashire by population

 This is a list of settlements in Lancashire by population based on the results of the 2011 census.
-The next United Kingdom census will take place in 2021.
 In 2011, there were 49 built-up area subdivisions with 5,000 or more inhabitants in Lancashire, shown in the table below.

+A more recent United Kingdom census took place in 2021, but as of March 2024, the subdivision data has not yet been published.

 Population ranking

 The "settlements" in this table are the "Built-up area subdivisions" used by the Office for National Statistics in the 2011 United Kingdom census.
 "Built-up areas" and their subdivisions were previously known as "Urban areas" and are defined as areas of built-up land of at least 20 hectares which are separated from other built-up areas by at least 200m.
 They were named algorithmically, based on the name of a city, town or other settlement found on Ordnance Survey mapping within the area.
 These areas do not always coincide with current or former local authority boundaries or other definitions of settlements: Bamber Bridge Built-up area subdivision, for example, had a 2011 population of 67,497 while the three electoral wards of Bamber Bridge East, Bamber Bridge North, and Bamber Bridge West had populations of 4,896, 4,665 and 4,384 respectively, totalling 13,945.
 Similarly, the town of Blackpool has a slightly higher population than its unitary authority, due to the urban subdivision including some small areas situated outside the district.